Complaint

 Read text aloud

-It is important to find good solutions quickly that put the child's welfare at the centre.
-To this end, authorities and organisations must work closely together to defuse disputes at an early stage and facilitate a fair settlement.
+It is important to quickly find good solutions that focus on the best interests of the child.
+To this end, authorities and organizations must work closely together to defuse disputes at an early stage and facilitate a fair settlement.

 Recommendations of the working group on custody